Your Content Calendar Is Killing Your Content

 The Tyranny of Frequency

-But frequency is easy to measure.
-"We published 47 blog posts this quarter!" is a satisfying metric to put on a report.
-"We published 12 pieces that were genuinely excellent" is harder to prove and less impressive-sounding.
+But frequency is easy to measure, which is why "we published 47 blog posts this quarter!" is such a satisfying metric to put on a report while "we published 12 pieces that were genuinely excellent" is harder to prove and less impressive-sounding, and so we optimize for the measurable thing instead of the important thing, which is Goodhart's Law striking again.

 How Content Calendars Create Mediocrity